How to Package OOH for Modern Media Planners

 Media buyers are looking for clarity.
 They want to understand how DOOH fits into a broader plan, how it compares to other channels and how it contributes to measurable outcomes.

-DOOH inventory packaging translates a complex, location-based medium into a structured offering for evaluation alongside digital channels.
-It creates the foundation for measurement, optimization and scale while preserving the contextual strengths that make DOOH effective.
+OOH packages translate a complex, location-based medium into a structured offering for evaluation alongside digital channels.
+It creates the foundation for measurement, optimization and scale while preserving the contextual strengths that make DOOH and traditional OOH effective.

-As more media planning moves toward audience-based automation, packaging will increasingly determine how easily DOOH inventory can participate.
+As media planning moves toward audience-based automation, packaging will be a determining factor in how often OOH inventory can participate.
 Operators that structure inventory in ways modern systems can understand will be better positioned to capture larger and more consistent demand.